Mourning Gecko vs Monitor Lizard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Mourning Gecko has a typical lifespan of 10-15 years, while Monitor Lizard lives approximately 15-25+ years.
 Health profiles differ significantly between these reptiles.
 Mourning Gecko is predisposed to Calcium Deficiency, Dehydration, Egg Binding, with associated veterinary costs for monitoring and treatment.
-Monitor Lizard faces its own health challenges including breed-specific conditions.
+Monitor Lizard faces its own health challenges including species-specific conditions.
 Mourning Gecko has 3 documented predispositions compared to 1 for Monitor Lizard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health